MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/gdpr-market-insights.md

 - **Clicks** on news article links in the notification email to improve the relevance of insights sent to you
 - **Read rate** of email messages for usage statistics
 - **Feedback** you provide about the relevance of the notification email to improve the Market Insights service
-- **Visits** to the Market Insights Preview website for usage statistics
+- **Visits** to the Market Insights Preview website for usage statistics; includes the location (city level) from where the user calls the website

 ## Delete your data